spiffe/go-spiffe/README.md

 # go-spiffe library [![GoDoc](https://godoc.org/github.com/spiffe/go-spiffe?status.svg)](https://godoc.org/github.com/spiffe/go-spiffe)

-**Note: This library does not provide an interface to the SPIFFE Workload API.
-However a Go library that does provide that interface is available [as part of the SPIRE project](https://github.com/spiffe/spire/tree/master/api/workload).**

 ## Overview

-The go-spiffe library provides functionality to parse and verify SPIFFE identities encoded in X.509 certificates as described in the [SPIFFE Standards](https://github.com/spiffe/spiffe/tree/master/standards).
+The go-spiffe project provides two components:
+- a command-line utility to parse and verify SPIFFE identities encoded in X.509 certificates as described in the [SPIFFE Standards](https://github.com/spiffe/spiffe/tree/master/standards).
+- a client library that provides an interface to the SPIFFE Workload API.

 ## Installing it
 ```shell